ALTIBASE/Documents/Manuals/Altibase_7.2/kor/Error Message Reference.md

 **Cause:** The system failed to lock a mutex.

-\# \*Action : Check the error number from the trace log and contact Altibase’s Support Center (http://support.altibase.com).
+**Action:** Check the error number from the trace log and contact Altibase’s Support Center (http://support.altibase.com).

 **0x10010 ( 65552) smERR_FATAL_ThrMutexUnlock Failed to invoke the